 We will contact patients when the Covid-19 vaccine is available for them.
 Please DO NOT contact us but just keep rechecking this webpage.

-If you are in groups 1 – 9, or, if you are over 45 you can book an appointment for your COVID vaccine by calling 119 or booking this via the national online booking system.
-The local GP hub’s are still in operation and we will be contacting patients for their second doses in due course.
+If you are in groups 1 – 9 or over 18 you can book an appointment for your COVID vaccine by calling 119 or booking this via the national online booking system.
+The local GP hub’s are no longer in operation.

 Please read this leaflet to explain why you might need to wait: Covid-19 Vaccine: Why do I have to wait Leaflet.